Why Choose Us?

 Coming to North Country Oral and Maxillofacial Surgery is similar to having surgery in your own hospital and it is often much more user friendly.
 The equipment in our surgical suites and recovery room are the same as those used in the hospitals.
 When you arrive in the surgical suite the nurse or assistant will connect you to a number of monitors and the doctor will start an I.V.
 Safe anesthesia demands the use of several non-invasive monitors that we attach to you.
 These devices are typically a blood pressure cuff, an EKG (electrocardiogram) and a pulse oximeter (a device that measures the amount of oxygen in your blood).
 Therefore, it is suggested that you wear loose clothing to facilitate the application of these important devices.
 Routinely medication will be injected into the I.V. to cause you to relax or sleep.
 If you have serious fear of needles, we can use gas to put you to sleep and an I.V. will be placed after you fall asleep.

 After the procedure, once you are able to sit up and drink fluids, the intravenous will be removed and you are almost ready to leave.
-At this time the recovery room nurse will review with you and your ride all the post-operative instructions and answer any questions either of you may have in regards to care of your mouth.
+At this time the recovery room nurse will review with you and your driver all the post-operative instructions and answer any questions either of you may have in regards to care of your mouth.
 We are always available in case of an emergency, or to answer any questions you may have in regards to your care following your surgery.